Nicolas-Fernandez/GeVarLi/README.md

 - **BAM**: Binary Alignment Map, compressed binary representation of the SAM files.
 - **BAI**: BAM Indexes.
+- **BED**: Browser Extensible Data, text-based format used to store genomic regions as coordinates and associated annotations.
+- **BEDPED**: An extension of the BED file format, used for describing disjointed genomic features, such as paired-end sequence alignments.
 - **FASTA**: Fast-All, text-based format for representing either nucleotide sequences or amino acid (protein) sequences.
 - **FASTQ**: FASTA with Quality, text-based format storing both a biological sequence and its corresponding quality scores.
 - **FAI**: FASTA Indexes.